Mary Kay Letourneau: First marriage

-While attending Arizona State University, Mary Schmitz met and married fellow student Steve Letourneau, and she conceived the first of four children with him.
-She later said that she was not in love with Steve, and married him after being urged to do so by her parents.
+While attending Arizona State University (ASU), Mary Schmitz met fellow student Steve Letourneau.
+She later found out she was pregnant by him, which had led to complications one day in class when she had to be rushed to the emergency room.
+Doctors found that she had been carrying twins, but one embryo was lost to miscarriage.
+Mary Kay gave birth to the surviving twin, the first of the couple's four children.
+She later said that she was not in love with Steve, but she married him after being urged to do so by her parents.
+Steve also lacked romantic feelings but was also pressured by his parents and willing to marry.
+Both Steve and Mary Kay dropped out of ASU.
 The couple moved to Anchorage, Alaska, where Steve found work as a baggage handler for Alaska Airlines.
-After a year in Alaska, her husband was transferred to Seattle, Washington, and Mary gave birth to their second child.
-She graduated from Seattle University in 1989 with a teaching degree.
+After a year in Alaska, Steve was transferred to Seattle, Washington, where Mary subsequently gave birth to their second child.
+Determined to get a career in education, Mary Kay enrolled in Seattle University and was awarded a teaching degree in 1989.
 She began teaching second grade at Shorewood Elementary School in the Seattle suburb of Burien.

-The Letourneaus' marriage suffered; they had financial problems, and both parties engaged in extramarital affairs.
-Her attorney and former neighbor, David Gehrke, said that she was "emotionally and physically abused by her husband" during their marriage, and twice "went to the hospital for treatment, and police were called", although no charges were ever filed.
-While she was imprisoned in May 1999, they divorced, and he gained custody of their four children.
-In 2010, the Letourneaus became grandparents when their oldest son had a daughter.
+The Letourneaus' marriage suffered.
+They had financial problems, and each party engaged in multiple extramarital affairs.
+Her attorney and former neighbor, David Gehrke, said that she was "emotionally and physically abused by her husband" during their marriage, and twice "went to the hospital for treatment, and the police were called," although no charges were filed.
+In May 1999, they divorced while Mary was imprisoned, and Steve gained custody of their four children.
+In 2010, the Letourneaus became grandparents when their eldest son had a daughter.

-Crime, arrest and sentencing
+Crime, arrest, and sentencing

+In September 1991, Letourneau first met Vili Fualaau (/'vɪli fʊ'laʊ/; born June 26, 1983), a child of Samoan descent, when he was her second-grade student at Shorewood Elementary School.
+She was reported to be a highly praised teacher by the students' parents.
+Letourneau described her view of Fualaau at that time as "the kind of feeling you have with a brother or sister".
+In subsequent years, while not being his teacher, she reportedly continued to cultivate Fualaau's artistic abilities.
+In the fall of 1995, Letourneau was once again Fualaau's teacher, this time for sixth grade.
+In January 1996, Letourneau, aged 34, suffered a miscarriage in her marriage.
+During the summer, Fualaau spent time in Letourneau's house to do schoolwork.
+People magazine reported Fualaau, aged 12, bet with a friend he would have sex with Letourneau and that she began fantasizing about him.